 - Request correction of the personal data that we hold about you.

 - Request erasure of your personal data, and object to or request restriction of our processing.

 - Withdraw consent to Marketing.
 This may be done via the unsubscribe link on any marketing email you have received, or by emailing firstname.lastname@example.org.
 This request will be actioned within a reasonable time-frame

 - Request the transfer of your personal information to another party under very limited circumstances

-Right to complain to your Data Protection Supervisory Authority (DPSA)
+Right to complain to your Data Protection authorities

-In the first instance, if you would like to make a complaint about our processing of your personal data, please do so via the email address below.
-However, should such a complaint be unresolved, you have the right to make a complaint to a relevant Data Protection Supervisory Authority, either in your home jurisdiction, or in the jurisdiction in which the processing is being undertaken.
+If you would like to make a complaint about our processing of your personal data, please do so via firstname.lastname@example.org.
+However, should a complaint be unresolved, you have the right to make a complaint to a relevant Data Protection Supervisory Authority, either in your home jurisdiction, or in the jurisdiction in which the processing is taking place.

-A current list of EU DPSA can be found here, including contact details:
+A current list of EU DPSAs can be found here, including contact details: